I received my Award Letter. Now what?

 Unsubsidized Loans: accrue interest while the student is enrolled in school and during the repayment period.
 This loan is not based on financial need.
 Loan payments begin six months after you complete your degree or drop below half-time.

 Parent Plus Loans: are for the parents of dependent students.
 Parents may borrow up to the cost of attendance per child (minus other aid).
-Repayment typically begins sixty days after the final disbursement for the period of enrollment for which you borrowed.
+Repayment typically begins sixty days after the final disbursement for the period of enrollment for which you borrowed, or may be deferred until the student graduates or stops attending.
 Plus loans are usually less expensive than private student loans.
 Plus loans are based on a credit check, if it is denied the student usually becomes eligible to borrow up to $4,000 in additional Unsubsidized Stafford Loans.
 This additional Stafford loan cannot exceed the student’s Cost of Attendance minus all other aid (including other loans).

 To apply for a student loan you must have a completed financial aid file at Northeastern.
 After your financial aid eligibility has been determined, you need to accept your student loan on your Northeastern access account under Student Finance Tab/My Financial Aid/Accept Your Awards/Accept Award Offer.
 You will then need to complete entrance counseling and a master promissory note at the Student Loans website or your loan will not disburse to your account.